 Fort Hayes Arts and Academic High School is a public high school in Columbus.
-The principal of Fort Hayes Arts and Academic High School is Mr. Milton V. Ruffin and can be contacted at email@example.com.
-654 students go to Fort Hayes Arts and Academic High School and identify as Black, non-Hispanic; Hispanic; and Multiracial.
-100% of the 654 students here are classified as "economically disadvantaged", and 68% are paying reduced lunch prices.
+The principal of Fort Hayes Arts and Academic High School is Mr. Milton V. Ruffin, who can be contacted at email@example.com.
+654 students attend Fort Hayes Arts and Academic High School and identify mostly as Black, non-Hispanic; Hispanic; and Multiracial.
+100% of the 654 students here are classified as "economically disadvantaged", and 68% get reduced lunch prices.
 The student to teacher ratio at Fort Hayes Arts and Academic High School is 19:1.
 Fort Hayes Career Center is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts